 .

 Using these mind-body practices can really improve your heart’s health.
 Don’t forget, your mental health is as important as what you eat and how active you are.
-This is vital in avoiding heart problems121413.
+This is vital in avoiding heart problems.

 Medications and Inflammation Markers

 Lifestyle changes are key to curb chronic inflammation.
 But, some drugs help too.
 Statin drugs, for example, lower cholesterol and fight inflammation.
-This helps cut the risk of heart disease15.
+This helps cut the risk of heart disease.
 New anti-inflammatory drugs are also under the spotlight.
 They might offer extra heart benefits.

 Role of Statins and Anti-Inflammatory Drugs